Jack Elliott (rugby union): Rugby career

 Elliott began his rugby career playing for Llandaff, before switching to local rivals Cardiff.
-He was first selected to represent Wales when he was brought in at centre to replace Welsh sporting legend and team captain, Arthur 'Monkey' Gould, in the final game of the 1894 Home Nations Championship.
+He was first selected to represent Wales when he was brought in at centre to replace team captain, Arthur 'Monkey' Gould, in the final game of the 1894 Home Nations Championship.
 Elliott was paired at centre with fellow Cardiff teammate Dai Fitzgerald and completed an all Cardiff threequarter along with Tom Pearson and Norman Biggs.
 Wales lost the game by a single penalty goal on a boggy Belfast pitch, and the next season Elliott was replaced by Gould.

 Elliott was given the captaincy of Cardiff for the 1896-97 season and four years after his previous international cap was called back into the Welsh team for the 1898 Championship.
 Elliot played in both Welsh games of the tournament, this time brought in at his more familiar position of scrum-half alongside Selwyn Biggs.
 Wales won the first game against Ireland, and Elliott was reselected for the final game of the tournament, against England.
 The next year, Elliott and Biggs were replaced by the Swansea brothers David and Evan James.

 After retiring from playing rugby, Elliott continued his connection with the sport by becoming a first class referee.
 He was also a keen golfer and in 1935 was the captain of Royal Porthcawl Golf Club.